 - Next, cover the bowl with plastic wrap, add to the fridge, and let chill for 30 minutes- 1 hour.

 - Cover a baking sheet in parchment paper and preheat the oven to 350F.
-Next, remove the dough from the fridge and separate into 50 gram balls (about 3 Tbsp per cookie).
-Roll into balls between your palms and then roll in the 2 Tbsp of sugar that was set aside so that each dough ball is coated.
+Next, remove the dough from the fridge and separate into 50 gram balls (about 3 tablespoon per cookie).
+Roll into balls between your palms and then roll in the 2 tablespoon of sugar that was set aside so that each dough ball is coated.

 - Place the lemon sugar cookie dough balls onto the baking sheet at least 2 inches apart since they will spread.
 Then, lightly press down each cookie with your palm to encourage spreading.